-Length of Program: 90 Credits Completion Award: A.A.A.S.
-Degree

-Enrollment: Every Quarter

-Approximate Quarterly Costs: \$0

-(in addition to tuition, books and parking)

-Website: www.shoreline.edu/education

-EPC 4021

-GENERAL EDUCATION REQUIREMENTS -25 CREDITS

-Note: These classes have prerequisites based upon lower level classes, or placement into English and Math classes.

-Communication Skills (5 Credits)

-ENGL& 101 English Composition I Credits: 5

-Quantitative/Symbolic Reasoning (5 Credits)

-Choose EDUC 118, BUS 102, or any Math class 100 level or higher.

-Multicultural Understanding (5 Credits)

-• EDUC& 240 Diversity in Education Credits: 5

-Nutrition (5 Credits)

-Choose NUTR& 101 or other approved science class.

-Child Advocacy Studies (5 Credits)

-Choose either CAST 102 or CAST 285.

-EARLY CHILDHOOD EDUCATION CORE REQUIREMENTS - 52 CREDITS \The human relations requirement is embedded in these courses. - ECED& 105 Introduction to Early Childhood Education Credits: 5 - ECED& 107 Health, Safety and Nutrition Credits: 5 - ECED& 120 Practicum-Nurturing Relationships Credits: 2 - EDUC& 115 Child Growth and Development Credits: 5 \ - EDUC& 130 Guiding Behavior Credits: 3 \ - EDUC& 150 Child, Family, Community Credits: 3 - ECED& 160 Curriculum Development Credits: 5 - ECED& 170 Environments for Young Children Credits: 3 - ECED& 180 Language and Literacy Development Credits: 3 - ECED& 190 Observation and Assessment Credits: 3 - EDUC& 204 Introduction to Inclusive Education Credits: 5 \ - EDUC 290 Student Internship I Credits: 5 - EDUC 296 Student Internship II Credits: 5 ELECTIVES - 13 CREDITS 13 Credits of student choice, all classes must be 100 level or higher.
+This degree is designed to provide students with the knowledge and skills necessary for employment in a variety of social service and educational agencies that serve young children and their families, such as Head Start, ECEAP, child care centers, preschools and after-school programs.
+AAAS Degree (90 Credits) Courses can be taken in any order, they need not be taken in sequence according to the course numbering.
+Note: Students must meet with advisor to complete graduation paperwork for this program.
+Note: Every effort has been made to ensure the accuracy of the information in this publication.
+However, the information is subject to change without notice and final career decisions are the responsibility of the student.
+General Education Requirements - 25 Credits Note: These classes have prerequisites based upon lower level classes, or placement into English and Math classes.
+Communication Skills (5 Credits) ENGL& 101 English Composition I Credits: 5 Quantitative/Symbolic Reasoning (5 Credits) Choose EDUC 118, BUS 102, or any Quantitative/Symbolic Reasoning class 100 level or higher.
+Multicultural Understanding (5 Credits) EDUC& 240 Diversity in Education Credits: 5 Nutrition (5 Credits) Choose NUTR& 101 or other approved science class.
+Child Advocacy Studies (5 Credits) Choose either CAST 102, CAST 202 or CAST 285.
+Early Childhood Education Core Requirements - 52 Credits The human relations requirement is embedded in these courses. - ECED& 105 Introduction to Early Childhood Education Credits: 5 - ECED& 107 Health, Safety and Nutrition Credits: 5 - ECED& 120 Practicum-Nurturing Relationships Credits: 2 - EDUC& 115 Child Growth and Development Credits: 5 - EDUC& 130 Guiding Behavior Credits: 3 - EDUC& 150 Child, Family, Community Credits: 3 - ECED& 160 Curriculum Development Credits: 5 - ECED& 170 Environments for Young Children Credits: 3 - ECED& 180 Language and Literacy Development Credits: 3 - ECED& 190 Observation and Assessment Credits: 3 - EDUC& 204 Introduction to Inclusive Education Credits: 5 - EDUC 290 Student Internship I Credits: 5 - EDUC 296 Student Internship II Credits: 5 Electives - 13 Credits 13 Credits of student choice, all classes must be 100 level or higher.
 Recommendations: CAST classes leading to CAST 15 credit certificate; other EDUC or ECED classes.
 Choose 13 credits from area of interest.
-Program Outcomes:
+Program Advisor: